Smoked haddock in mushroom sauce

 - Melt half the butter in a small saucepan and fry the mushrooms until golden.
 Remove from the pan with a slotted spoon.

 - Melt the remaining butter and add the flour.
 Beat with a wooden spoon until thickened.
 Gradually beat in the poaching milk until smooth.
-Cook for 1 min until thickened then add the cream and chives and return the mushrooms to the pan, heat through then pour over the fish and serve with spinach and mashed potatoes.
+Cook for 1 min until thickened then add the cream and chives and return the mushrooms to the pan, heat through then pour over the smoked haddock and serve with spinach and mashed potatoes.